kwilliamson34/arch-upskill/posts/package-mgr.md

 1. Create a pnpm workspace yaml
 1. import (leverages lockfile from previous package manager to scaffold the new lockfile)
 1. install

+### Observed effects of pnpm

+- lockfile size decreased from 7k to 4k lines
+- pnpm i was noticeably faster (`Done in 4.2s`) than npm i (`added 494 packages, and audited 495 packages in 8s`)
+- pnpm demonstrated a cache hit the second time: `Progress: resolved 466, reused 466, downloaded 0, added 466, done`
+- pnpm eliminated redundancies in 2nd-level dependencies: 466 vs 494
+- Node modules size decreased very slightly with pnpm: 1MB
+- overall package size decreased very slightly when using "analyze" script: partial KB
+- don't need to use the `run` keyword for scripts with pnpm
+- pnpm command line output is more succinct and organized, but didn't show deprecated package warnings like npm did, out of the box